jleir0/Tic-Tac-Toe/README.md

 I also tried to connect to a database created on Google Cloud Platform, but it was giving timeout issues that I couldn't figure out how to fix.

+## USERS

+I have created a little service code for the login.